 Picketing may have been controversial, but it ultimately proved to be part of an effective strategy.
 Congress submitted the proposed amendment to the states in June 1919, and it was ratified in August 1920.
 Virginia's General Assembly did not ratify it at the time.
 Afterward, Jennings joined many of the National Woman's Party leaders who turned their efforts to the passage of an Equal Rights Amendment to the Constitution.
 The leadership of the party saw woman suffrage as only one step in acquiring equal rights for women, and during the 1920s Jennings advocated the amendment, which was first introduced in Congress in 1923.
 She and other party members visited President Calvin Coolidge on behalf of the amendment in November 1923 and she organized a delegation to Virginia's congressmen early in 1924.

-In the meantime, Jennings moved to Washington, D.C., and in 1920 earned a law degree from the National University Law School (later the National Law Center at The George Washington University).
+In the meantime, Jennings moved to Washington, D.C., and in 1920 earned a law degree from the National University Law School (later the National Law Center at The George Washington University), where she also earned a master of laws degree the following year.
 She worked for the Department of Commerce but continued to serve as legislative chair of the Virginia chapter of the National Woman's Party.
 While in New York in 1933 to attend the funeral of Alva Belmont, then president of the party, Jennings injured herself in a fall.
 Julia Somerville Jennings died from complications several weeks later at a Washington hospital on 4 April 1933.
 She was interred two days later in Hollywood Cemetery in Richmond.
 A tribute in the National Woman's Party journal Equal Rights noted that "she met with a brave heart and willing spirit the obscure, tedious tasks as well as the heroic big moves in the eight years of the militant suffrage campaign."

 Written for the Dictionary of Virginia Biography by Frances S. Pollard.